Things to Do in Boston

 3. Tour or Attend a Game at Fenway Park

 Touring or attending a game at Fenway Park is one of the most iconic Boston activities, even for visitors who aren’t baseball fans.
 Opened in 1912, Fenway Park is the oldest active Major League Baseball stadium in the country and home to the Boston Red Sox.
-A guided stadium tour typically takes about 60 minutes, while attending a live game can last three hours or more, depending on play and crowd atmosphere.
+A guided stadium tour typically takes about 60 minutes, while attending a live game can last three hours or more, depending on the play and crowd atmosphere.

 During a tour, you’ll explore historic seating areas, walk near the field, and learn about Fenway’s traditions, including the famous Green Monster.
 Game days offer a completely different experience, filled with energy, chants, and classic ballpark food, making it one of the most popular spots in Boston.